 2. Motivate customers by offering incentives

-Offering incentives is an effective way to motivate a customer to do a certain action.
-Traditionally, incentives are used to encourage repeat sales and referrals.
+Incentivizing customers is an effective way to encourage a desired behavior.
+Commonly, incentives are used to promote repeat sales and referrals.

-You can think of it this way: you’re offering a reward to customers who spend time writing a review for your business.
+You can think of it this way: you’re providing a perk to customers who devote time writing a review for your business.
 Time is valuable.
-Giving incentives to willing customers shows how much you care for them which increases customer loyalty in response.
+Bestowing incentives on willing customers displays how much you appreciate them which fosters customer loyalty in return.

 Here are suggestions for incentives you can offer: